 What is RPO?
-Recruitment Process Outsourcing is “a form of business process outsourcing (BPO) where an employer transfers all or part of its recruitment processes to an external service provider.”
+Recruitment Process Outsourcing is “RPO is the long-term transfer of ownership of all or part of an employer’s recruitment process to a third-party specialist.”
 RPO models differ according to the RPO provider’s involvement in a given company’s recruitment process and, subsequently, also by their cost.
 RPO for small businesses should be flexible to accommodate their unique needs.
 Keeping up with hiring needs can prove difficult for small and mid-sized businesses.
-RPOA suggests many SMBs see the value of RPO and its ability to “scale quickly and provide functional recruiting expertise.”
+Many SMBs recognize the value of RPO due to its ability to “scale quickly and provide functional recruiting expertise”

 Below we define the 4 basic types of RPO service models that small and mid-size businesses are taking advantage of for building a talent pool, candidate sourcing, and talent acquisition.